Your shopping cart (0)

 Ultimately, choosing the right knob is always a matter of personal grip feel.
 Many anglers prefer larger knobs for more comfort, while smaller knobs offer more direct feedback from the reel.

-The Taken A7 Knob is a real statement for your setup.
-With its slim, elongated shape and a length of a full 50 mm, it provides maximum leverage when cranking – ideal for precise control, subtle bites, and powerful retrieves.
+The Taken A7 Knob is a true statement for your setup.
+With its sleek, elongated shape and a length of a full 50 mm, it provides maximum leverage when cranking – ideal for precise control, subtle bites, and powerful retrieval.
 Made from lightweight, saltwater-resistant duralumin, this tuning knob is both a technical and visual upgrade for Shimano and Daiwa reels.

 The A7 fits many Shimano and Daiwa fishing reels, whether you fish with a spinning reel or a baitcaster.
-Its slim shape makes it ideal for finesse techniques, vertical fishing, and controlled retrieves.
+Its slim shape makes it ideal for finesse techniques, vertical fishing, and controlled presentations.

-The Taken A7 Knob is ideal for those who prefer a slim handle design without compromising on stability.
-Clean guidance, direct power transmission, and a grip feel that pays off with every turn.
+The Taken A7 Knob is ideal for anyone who prefers a slim grip design without sacrificing stability.
+Clean control, direct power transfer, and a grip feel that pays off with every turn.